8 Best Renters Insurance Companies in Rhode Island of 2025

 The standard limit for personal property coverage in a basic renters insurance policy is usually $30,000 per claim.

-So, if your book collection is appraised at $35,000, you will have to pay the $5,000 difference.
+So, if your book collection is appraised at $35,000, you must pay the $5,000 difference.

 If this happens, to best cover your assets, you’ll need to increase the value of your personal property limit.